Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

 2: Ok, so it's repeating.
 1: Not just repeating but scaling.
 They didn't physically exterminate the right.
 They still exist.
 So they have to add more and more power and urgency to their mass media narrative.
-This is done to stave off diminshing returns of the true believer.
+This is done to stave off diminishing returns of the true believer.
 But the paradox is that the number of true enemies has dwindled to nothingness.
 2: Ok.
-1: The mass media engine is so hystyerical about saving itself that it is exterting tremendous amounts of energy to attack like 4 racist people in Georgia.
-This is just diminshing returns.
+1: The mass media engine is so hysterical about saving itself that it is exerting tremendous amounts of energy to attack like 4 racist people in Georgia.
+This is just diminishing returns.
 The DNC has worked overtime to include more minorities to scale to.
 Gays, muslims, etc.  Just to have new contexts to repeat their success.
 But it hasn't been working so well.
-2: Why?.
+2: Why?
 1: Numbers and cultural libertarianism.
-2: Too small?.
+2: Too small?
 1: Numbers of minorities are fine.
 Historically similar to other points in leftist cultural victory.
 Blacks were ~14% during Civil Rights.
 Homosexuals are 10%.
 It's not about the number of the minority anymore.
 It's about the